pyscf/pyscf.github.io/source/user/pbcgto.md

 calculations.
 The predefined basis sets and ECPs for molecular calculations can be used in periodic calculations as well.

-As described more in [](link), many PBC calculations require the use of ECPs (or pseudopotentials, as they are more commonly called in periodic codes).
+As described more in [Density fitting for crystalline calculations](pbc/df), many PBC calculations require the use of ECPs (or pseudopotentials, as they are more commonly called in periodic codes).
 In addition to molecular ECPs, PySCF includes GTH pseudopotentials, which have been parameterized for use with HF or different DFT functionals,
 ```python
 cell.pseudo = 'gth-hf'
 cell.pseudo = 'gth-lda' # an alias for 'gth-pade'